BetterDiscord/docs/src/plugins/introduction/structure.md

  - BetterDiscord plugins (files) must be named in the form `*.plugin.js`.
  - BetterDiscord plugins require a special header known as the meta.
  - BetterDiscord plugins must implement both a `start()` and `stop()` function.
+ - BetterDiscord plugins must either be a class or a function that returns the required object.
  - BetterDiscord plugins must be exported via `module.exports`.

 ## Details